vidyagames998/vidyagames998.github.io/dw1/index.md

 Exit east, there's a patamon with a strong wind attack, if you are not fast it will be a tough fight, fight 3 times to recruit.

 Exit south, talk to Biyomon the pink bird twice, then go to the bottom right and wait there.
-If this doesn't work go back to the first rock and wait there multiple times until the bird arrives.
+If this doesn't work wait there multiple times until the bird arrives it's RNG based.

 Exit north, go east go up the ramp on the toilet screen, exit north